cobyeast/coffee_restful/README.md

   source venv/bin/activate
 ```

-Next, install nesseary dependencies found in <mark>requirements.txt</mark>.
-To use this API setup, navigate the directory so that it contains the <mark>app.py</mark> file.
+Next, install nesseary dependencies found in <code>requirements.txt</code>, and create an <code>.env</code> file with constants for listing PORT=7000 or any desired PORT.
+To use this API setup, navigate the directory so that it contains the <code>app.py</code> file.
 Once, this has been satisfied run -->>

 ```python
   python app.py